Project-Bradnails/Bradnails/README.md

 *Just so you know, we can't add everything.
 Not everything runs on a school computer*

-### This repository is made so you can download and run games on a school laptop, if you couldn't already tell.
+### This repository is the definitive archive for unblocked school content.
+You can find games, movies, apps and more, all on the [Games List](https://github.com/Project-Bradnails/Bradnails1/blob/main/Software/softwarelist.md) page.
 This is mainly made for Windows 10 and above machines.
 Stuff like a Chromebook we can't gurantee.

 ## Installation